ISO 27001 Clause 4.2 Understanding The Needs And Expectations of Interested Parties

 Purpose

-The purpose of clause 4.2 is to make sure you have considered people, their requirements and how you will address those requirements when doing and operating your information security.
+The purpose of ISO 27001 clause 4.2 is to ensure you have considered people, their requirements and how you will address those requirements when implementing and operating your information security management system (ISMS).

 Definition